plan-systems/design-docs/README.md

 PLAN is free and open-source (GPLv3), and each component and layer is "pluggable" an is offered as an embodiment of an open-protocol.
-The design principles of PLAN are similar and consistent with Tim Berners-Lee's intention and design of http.
+The design principles of PLAN are similar and consistent with Tim Berners-Lee's intention and design around http.

 May PLAN empower organizations and individuals with little or no resources to communicate and self-organize intuitively and reliably.